kuznetckiy/Geoscan_Lite_eng/launch.rst

 The UAV will take off.

 11. After starting the UAV, loosen the tension of the rubber cords.
 To do this, hold the winch handle with one hand, and the second - remove the winch stopper and smoothly unwind the tension cable.
-After that, the harnesses can be removed from the launcher by disconnecting the carbine from the cable and the loop from the carriage.
+After that, the cords can be removed from the launcher by disconnecting the carbine from the cable and the loop from the carriage.

 Disassembly of the UAV after the flight task